BrightStarLabs/EM43/README.md

 liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

-The software is experimental and may present unexpected behaviors.
-Users are advised to test thoroughly before using in production environments.